DevWebEduardo/Wakusei-Wordpress-Theme/README.md

 <p>We welcome any contributions or suggestions to improve Wakusei.
 If you have ideas for new features, bug fixes, or general enhancements, feel free to contribute by submitting a pull request.
 Together, we can make Wakusei even better!</p>

 ## Contact
-<p>If you have any questions or need assistance, you can reach us at sakurasou.com.br.
-We are always happy to help!</p>
+<p>If you have any questions or need assistance, you can reach us at solanin.icu We are always happy to help!</p>

 <p>Thank you for choosing Wakusei for your travel agency website.
 We hope you have a great experience using this theme!</p>